solobit/docpad-plugin-pack/sem/semantic.plugin.md

 such as `http://schema.org/CreativeWork` or something along that line to `s:CreativeWork`.

-> I have no clue whatsoever the exact difference is between `xmlns` inside the `HEAD` element as opposed to `BODY` or any other but they might be just that it limits the scope and nothing else.
+> I have no clue whatsever the exact difference is between `xmlns` inside the `HEAD` element as opposed to `BODY` or any other but they might be just that it limits the scope and nothing else.
 Thus `head` seems the most 'complete' in coverage but might trigger side-